cudmore/PyMapManager/docs/docs/install-client-server.md

 ```

-## 4) Running the client/server on a Linux system with an existing web-server
+## 4) Running the client/server on a Linux system with a pre-existing web-server

 This requires a pre-existing web server to serve both the client server `mmclient/index.html` and the Python Flask REST server `mmserver/mmserver.py`.